 UV lights bring to life all sorts of things on the beach, not just minerals and rocks that fluoresce.
 Unfortunately, it will be easy to see trash and debris that you normally wouldn't notice during the daytime.
 Please do your part and pick up any trash or debris you may find.
 Leave the beach better than you found it!

 I think the best times of year to go are in the spring and fall.
 I love looking for rocks in the springtime.
 The entire beach gets "flipped" in the spring, after the ice from the lake pushes, shoves and moves all sorts of rocks around.
 The spring is a great time to go!
 There's no bugs, no tourists and fresh stones to check out.
 Fall is great as well.
 Again, there's not many bugs and not many tourists.
 Any seasoned rockhound knows that the storms on Lake Superior "flip" the beach and provide plenty of new rocks to discover!

 Based on your budget and experience level, I've recommended 3 different lights below.
 You can get started (or help an aspiring rockhound get started) for less than $25.
 Are you an experienced expert?
-The Raymond Wu isn't cheap at about $425, but you're not just a casual rockhound anyway, are you?
+For less than $100 the Convoy C8 will blow you away with it's power and brightness!

 The Convoy S2+ has a focused beam and is exactly the right light for the experienced rock hound.
 It has a durable case & is also water-resistant.
 You'll find plenty of fluorescent minerals with this beauty.

 Here's a tip!
 Did you know you can find Yooperlites under water?
 I have used the Convoy S2+ at the shoreline underwater with success!
 Use common sense, however!